Programero/java-getting-started/Java Collections Framework/ArrayList/Readme.md

   4. **_forEachRemaining(Consumer<? super E> action)_** - This method was introduced in Java 8.
 It performs the given action for each remaining element until all elements have been processed or the action throws an exception.

-**Note:** Once an Iterator has been created (List< type T> itr = list.iterator()) , then we should not add/update/remove any element from the list using list.add/list.remove/list.set , doing so will throw **ConcurrentModificationException**.
+**Note:** Once an Iterator has been created (Iterator<type T> itr = list.iterator()) , then we should not add/update/remove any element from the list using list.add/list.remove/list.set , doing so will throw **ConcurrentModificationException**.
 Mind that we can still use itr.remove() on the iterator object.

 Syntax: Check **Iteration.java**

 ---

 ## ArrayList: Iteration using ListIterator

+Follows Iterator design pattern: https://refactoring.guru/design-patterns/iterator

 **Why ListIterator?**